Beet latkes are perfect for Hanukkah with a gorgeous bright red color and a warm cumin undertone.

 Similar to my moms traditional latkes, but this time I wanted to try something different.
 Beets have such a gorgeous and deep color and I wanted to see how these would fry up.

-I threw in some potato for that common feel and just a dusting of that cumin really paired perfectly with the sweetness of the beets.
+I threw in some potato for that common feel and just a dusting of cumin, which paired perfectly with the sweetness of the beets.

 Ruby Red Beet Latkes with Cumin